 You did your research (right???) - but did you make it obvious?
-Can your reader tell that you're reaching out to her and her alone?
+Can your reader tell that you're reaching out to her as a legitimate human?
 That you know what makes him tick?
-That you cared enough to tailor your offer to her needs?
-Influencers get irked by mass pitches - so make sure your pitch is very obviously not a mass pitch.
+That you cared enough to only send information that's relevant?

-It doesn't take much to personalize a pitch on a low level (address by name, quickly find an article or stat to compliment, etc.).
+It doesn't take much to personalize a pitch on a low level.
 Which means that if you personalize a little more deeply, you have an unfair advantage.
-Pull in that persuasion principle of Like ability - and subtly personalize your email with something you two have in common.
+Pull in that persuasion principle of likeability - and subtly personalize your email with something you have in common with your One Reader.